gil0mendes/Initium/docs/initium-protocol.md

 	typedef uint64_t laos_vaddr_t;

 These types are used to store physical and virtual address, respectively.
 They are fixed to 64 bits in order to keep the format of all structures the same across architectures.

 Kernel Image
 ------------

-A LAOS kernel is an ELF32 or ELF64 image annotaded with ELF note sections to specify to the boot loader how it wishes to be loaded, options that can be edited by the user to control kernel behavior, among otehr things.
+A Initium kernel is an ELF32 or ELF64 image annotaded with ELF note sections to specify to the boot loader how it wishes to be loaded, options that can be edited by the user to control kernel behavior, among otehr things.
 These sections are referred to as "image tags".
 All integer values contained within